LIME-ESA/lime_tbx/docs/content/user_guide/comparisons.md

   - **Wavelength**, with two visualization options:
     - **Mean-based Comparison**: Computes the mean of all observations and simulations for each channel.
     - **Boxplot Visualization**: Displays the distribution of values per channel, as explained in [Figure 19](#fig-19).
+- **Filter outliers**: Iteratively remove data points that deviate by three or more standard deviations from the mean.
+The process continues automatically until all remaining points fall within the range.
+  To apply it, press the "FILTER 3σ" button.
 - **New Comparison**: Click "NEW" (top-left) to clear results and start a new comparison.
   - A **confirmation dialog** appears, as shown in [Figure 20](#fig-20).